azurecat7/azure-content/articles/dotnet-develop-multitenant-applications.md

 	- 	Copying from a master reference database
 	- 	Using database Import and Export to provision new databases from a file.

-For more in depth coverage of how you can apply Azure to multitenant applications, see [Designing Multitenant Applications on Azure][].

 <!--links-->

 [Hosting a Multi-Tenant Application on Azure]: http://msdn.microsoft.com/en-us/library/hh534480.aspx
-[Designing Multitenant Applications on Azure]: http://msdn.microsoft.com/en-us/library/windowsazure/hh689716